Podcast transcript #71: Encourage and facilitate startup creation process in China by creating a community of entrepreneurs and mentors

 Matthieu David: Wow.

-Albert Liang: So, I mean I’m not sure if we have enough time, but I can go over what happened in those three years.
+B: So, I mean I’m not sure if we have enough time, but I can go over what happened in those three years.
 It might take three minutes.
 So, you might not believe this, but I went through a spiritual awakening of sorts.
 I did not believe in these things in the past because I’m a very logical person.
 But some things that I just can’t explain with logic happened in my life.
-And the vision of iGenesiis popped in my mind through the accumulation of my experiences.
+And our vision popped in my mind through the accumulation of my experiences.
 And when I thought about this idea, I knew right away that I was not qualified to create a platform to bring mentors and founders who are just starting together because I’m not sure if you know this but in Shanghai at the time, there were no other companies doing what we’re doing.
 And even today, I would say there are about two other companies doing something similar, but not exactly what we’re doing.
 And over the five years, I’ve seen several companies start and closeout.
 And it’s not because these people who started the business—my type of business—did not have resources.

 They had a lot of resources.
 But after about nine to 12 months, they thought that this is just not a profitable business to help people just starting off.
 They tend to have a lot more questions.
 And they tend to have a lot less money than, say, startups in later rounds.
 And that’s the problem.
 That’s why although ideas have been around since we’ve been around, but yet how come there are no ideation stage platforms?
 They are almost none in the world.
 Traditionally, if you want to start a business, you either have to have some friends where they know people.
 So, you sort of keep it between family and friends.
 And I believe that this is a tragedy because only 1% of the innovations—meaningful innovations—that can help our world can come to life.
 Now imagine if we had a platform where we do this systematically.